pingcap/talent-plan/rust/projects/networking/project.md

 corresponding log pointer.

-When the size of the uncompacted log entries reach a given threshold, `KvStore` compacts it into a new log, removing redundent entries to reclaim disk space.
+When the size of the uncompacted log entries reach a given threshold, `KvStore` compacts it into a new log, removing redundant entries to reclaim disk space.